CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/11-MS-Teams-Optimized-Experience.md

    ![ws name.](media/teams19.png)

    >**NOTE**: Wait for 3 minutes as the Session VM will take time to restart.

-   > **NOTE**: The above mentioned script downloads WebRTC and MS Teams which are specially meant for AVD and it also downloads .VHD file and .cer file which we will be using in Exercise 13.

 1. Navigate to the Azure portal, then search for Azure Virtual Desktop in the search bar and select Azure Virtual Desktop from the suggestions.